 Time Out says

-In 12th-century Romania, Prince Vlad (Luke Evans) has set aside his impaling stick and settled down to a life of peace and plenty with his wife and son.
-But when the Turkish army under the control of Sultan Mehmet (Dominic Cooper in Arabic brownface) comes making war, Vlad turns to an ancient vampire, Charles Dance’s crumbling undead shut-in, to give him the strength to fight back.
+In twelfth-century Romania, Prince Vlad (Luke Evans) has set aside his impaling stick and settled down to a life of peace and plenty with his wife and son.
+But when the Turkish army under the control of Sultan Mehmet (Dominic Cooper in ropey cod-Arabic brown-face) come making war, Vlad turns to an ancient power, Charles Dance’s crumbling undead shut-in, to give him the strength to fight back.

-This is a disaster from start to finish: Action sequences are blurry and impossible to follow, the dialogue is knuckle-bitingly awful, and the rewriting of monster lore is tacky and nonsensical.
-Drab, silly and mind-numbing, this Dracula is strictly for the suckers.
+This is a disaster from start to finish: the action sequences are blurry and impossible to follow, the dialogue is knuckle-bitingly awful and the rewriting of vampire lore is tacky and nonsensical.
+Drab, daft and mind-numbingly dull, this Dracula is strictly for the suckers.

 Cast and crew